jessesquires/JSQMessagesViewController/README.md

 ## ToDo

 * Landscape mode
-* Timestamps for messages
-* Allow text input view to resize dynamically (i.e., stretch up to top navigation bar like iOS Messages)
+* Allow text input view to resize up to navigation bar (instead of only 5 lines)
-* Display "To:" search field for new messages
+* Display "To: <recipient>" search field for new messages
 * Option for user avatar to display next to bubbles
 * "Send" images or video

 ## Related Projects

-[SSMessagingViewController][1]
+[SSMessagingViewController][ss]

 [AcaniChat](https://github.com/acani/AcaniChat)